- Faculty List

 Introductory Applied Statistics Courses: Non-Calculus Based

-U of T Mississauga Statistics courses STA215H5, STA220H5 and STA221H5 are non-calculus entry-level introductions to statistics.
-Rough equivalents to these courses are offered by the Biology department (BIO360H5, and BIO361H5), the Economics department (ECO220Y5), the Psychology department (PSY201H5 and PSY202H5), the Sociology department (SOC350H5 and SOC351H5).
-In addition, the Statistics department offers (STA218H5) for the Management department.
+U of T Mississauga Statistics courses STA220H5 and STA221H5 are non-calculus entry-level introductions to statistics.
+Rough equivalents to these courses are offered by the Biology, Economics, Psychology and Sociology department.
 These courses are not intended for students planning to pursue a degree in statistics, mathematics, or computer sciences.
+To learn more, please consult with the respective departments.

 Introductory Statistics and Probability Courses: Calculus Based